-These programs emphasize respect and understanding of all cultures, they are not meant to be seen as an opportunity to practice clinical skills and techniques abroad that students are not yet qualified to provide in the United States.
-Rather, SIMS encourages participants to focus on developing a high level of community and global health awareness and to examine how health care systems are socially and culturally constructed.
+Programs emphasize respect and understanding of all cultures, they are not meant to be seen as an opportunity to practice clinical skills and techniques abroad that students are not yet qualified to provide in the United States.
+SIMS encourages participants to focus on developing a high-level of community and global health awareness and to examine how healthcare systems are socially and culturally constructed.

 To ensure timely processing of your proposal, please submit information to the SIMS Office six months in advance of your proposed departure dates.
 Thank you.